 Before this, I’ve worked on a wide range of topics in astronomy: from comets, to pulsars, to SETI (Search for Extraterrestrial Intelligence).
 I’m originally from Vermont, and I went to the University of Vermont for a B.S. in physics.
 After graduating, I worked on the Breakthrough Listen project at the Berkeley SETI Research Center.

 Outside of astronomy, I love to cook/bake food from around the world and go hiking.
-I’m an organizing chair for Academic Labor United, a group working to unionize UH Graduate Student Workers.
+I’m an organizer for Academic Labor United, a group working to unionize UH Graduate Student Workers.
 Living in Hawai’i has made me particularly invested in indigenous rights and decolonization, and a supporter of Hawaiian Sovereignty.

 - Investigation of the Mode-Switching Phenomenon in Pulsar B0329+54 Through Polarimetric Analysis